Francis Fry

-Francis Fry (1803–1886), was an English businessman and bibliographer.
+Francis Fry (1803–1886) was an English businessman and bibliographer.

 Life

 Fry was born at Westbury-on-Trym, near Bristol, on 28 October 1803, the second son of Joseph Storrs Fry.
 He was educated at a large school at Fishponds, in the neighbourhood of Frenchay, kept by a Quaker named Joel Lean, and began business training at Croydon.

-From his twentieth year to middle age he devoted himself to the rapidly increasing business of the firm of J. S. Fry & Sons, cocoa and chocolate manufacturers, at Bristol, in which he was later a partner.
+From the age of 20 to middle age he devoted himself to the rapidly increasing business of J. S. Fry & Sons, cocoa and chocolate manufacturers, at Bristol, in which he was later a partner.
 He took a part in the introduction of railways in the west of England, and was a member of the board of the Bristol and Gloucester Railway, which held its first sitting 11 July 1839, retaining his position during various amalgamations of the line until its union with the Midland Railway.
 He was also a director of the Bristol and Exeter Railway, the South Devon Railway, and other companies.
 He took a major share in managing the Bristol Waterworks (1846) until his death.

 In 1839 he moved to Cotham, Bristol, and built a house close to the old Tower.
 With William Forster, father of William Edward Forster, and Robert Alsop, he visited Northern Italy in 1850, as a deputation from the Society of Friends to various crowned heads, asking for their support in the abolition of slavery.
 In 1852 he made proposals to the railway companies for a general parcel service throughout the United Kingdom.

 He was a member of the committee of the Bristol Philosophical Society, as well as of the Bristol Museum and Library.
 He took an interest in other associations for social improvement.
 He died 12 November 1886, soon after the completion of his eighty-third year and was buried in the Friends' graveyard at King's Weston, near Bristol.

 Collector

 Books and china formed his chief study.
 His collection of specimens produced at the Bristol factory between 1768 and 1781 was particularly complete.
-Many examples were described by Hugh Owen His collection of bibles and testaments numbered nearly thirteen hundred, chiefly English, especially editions of the versions of Tyndale, Coverdale, and Cranmer, but with a number of first editions in other languages.
+Many examples were described by Hugh Owen.
+His collection of bibles and testaments numbered nearly thirteen hundred, chiefly English, especially editions of the versions of Tyndale, Coverdale, and Cranmer, but with a number of first editions in other languages.